Gulf of Tonkin incident: Alleged second attack

 On 4 August, another DESOTO patrol off the North Vietnamese coast was launched by Maddox and Turner Joy, to "show the flag" after the first incident.
 This time their orders indicated that the ships were to close to no less than 11 mi from the coast of North Vietnam.
 During an evening of rough weather and heavy seas, the destroyers received radar, sonar, and radio signals that they believed signaled another attack by the North Vietnamese navy.
 For some two hours (from about 21:40 to about 23:35, local time) the ships fired on radar targets and maneuvered vigorously amid electronic and visual reports of enemies.
-Despite the Navy's claim that two attacking torpedo boats had been sunk, there was no wreckage, bodies of dead North Vietnamese sailors, or other physical evidence present at the scene of the alleged engagement.
+Despite the Navy's claim that two attacking torpedo boats had been sunk, there was no wreckage, no bodies of dead North Vietnamese sailors, nor other physical evidence present at the scene of the alleged engagement.

 At 01:27 local time (13:27 Washington time), Herrick sent a cable in which he acknowledged that the second attack may not have happened and that there may actually have been no Vietnamese craft in the area: "Review of action makes many reported contacts and torpedoes fired appear doubtful.
 Freak weather effects on radar and overeager sonarmen may have accounted for many reports.
 No actual visual sightings by Maddox.
 Suggest complete evaluation before any further action taken.